To the Members of

 a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit;

 b) In our opinion proper books of account as required by law have been kept by theCompany so far as appears from our examination of those books;

-c) The Balance Sheet Statement of Profit and Loss and Cash Flow Statement dealt withby this report are in agreement with the books of account;
+c) The Balance Sheet Statement of Profit and Loss including Other Comprehensive Income the Cash Flow Statement and Statement of Changes in Equity dealt with by this report arein agreement with the books of account;

-e) On the basis of written representations received from the directors as on March 31 2017 taken on record by the Board of Directors none of the directors is disqualified ason March 31 2017 from being appointed as a director in terms of section 164(2) of theAct;
+e) On the basis of written representations received from the directors as on March312019 taken on record by the Board of Directors none of the directors is disqualifiedas on March 312019 from being appointed as a director in terms of section 164(2) of theAct;

 (Referred to in Paragraph 1 under the heading of "Report on other legal andregulatory requirements" of our report of even date)

 a) The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets.